Fat Pad Heel Injury: Discussion, symptoms and treatment.

 How is a Fat Pad Heel injury Treated?

 - A fat pad contusion can initially be treated with rest, ice and elevation.
-A podiatrist should be able to help decrease the pain of a fat pad heel injury by strapping the area to help the fat pad in place.
+A podiatrist should be able to help decrease the pain of a fat pad heel injury by strapping the area to limit the movement of the pad while walking.
 The condition can take a long time to resolve, depending on the severity of the trauma and you may need to learn how to strap your own heel for convenience.
 Your podiatrist can give you a lesson in this technique.

 - The use of pain medication such as paracetamol is generally more useful than anti-inflammatory drugs in the long term.

-- A podiatrist may also be able to recommend a shoe that has a well fitted heel counter as well as lots of cushioning for the heels.
+- Use a shoe that has a well fitted heel counter as well as lots of cushioning under the heels.

 - Neural Prolotherapy or Perineural Injection Therapy may help to reduce the pain of the condition and can significantly reduce the time taken to recover.
 This treatment is available at each of our locations but only with practitioners with additional training.
 Please ask when booking.